Uber driver Daljinder Singh sentenced over fatal crash that killed Daniel Kopa

 The judge sentenced Singh to 200 hours of community work.
 He will also pay $5000 in reparations that he had offered.

-Earlier, Kopa's widow Calli Cleland told the court about the phone call on June 6 that changed her life forever and how she rushed to her husband's hospital bedside.
+Earlier, Cleland told the court about the phone call on June 6 that changed her life forever and how she rushed to her husband's hospital bedside.

 That drive seemed to take forever, she said.